rabobank-cdc/DeTTECT/README.md

 - The MITRE ATT&CK Mapping project on GitHub: https://github.com/siriussecurity/mitre-attack-mapping.

+### Third party tool: Dettectinator
+<i>The Python library to your DeTT&CT YAML files.</i>

+Dettectinator is built to be included in your SOC automation tooling.
+It can be included as a Python library or it can be used via the command line.

+Dettectinator provides plugins to read detections from your SIEM or EDR and create/update the DeTT&CT YAML file, so that you can use it to visualize your ATT&CK detection coverage in the ATT&CK Navigator.

+More information can be found on Github: [Dettectinator](https://github.com/siriussecurity/dettectinator/).

 ## Example

 YAML files are used for administrating scores and relevant properties.
 All of which can be visualised by loading JSON layer files into the [ATT&CK Navigator](https://mitre-attack.github.io/attack-navigator/#comment_underline=false) (some types of scores and properties can also be exported to Excel).